 UNITED STATES NAVY

-Lieutenant Raymond “Andy” Hill earned a Bachelor of Science in Aeronautics and Astronautics from the Massachusetts Institute of Technology, and commissioned as an Ensign in the United States Navy via the Naval Reserve Officer Training Corps in June 2005.
+Lieutenant Matthew Cox earned a Bachelor of Science in Aviation Technology from Purdue University, and commissioned as an Ensign in the United States Navy via the Naval Reserve Officer Training Corps in May 2010.

-Lieutenant Hill’s first assignment was to remain at MIT for graduate studies, and he completed his Master of Science in Aerospace Engineering in September 2007 with a focus on centrifugal compressor stability studies in the Gas Turbine Laboratory.
-In September 2007 he reported to Naval Air Station Pensacola, Florida to begin his Naval Aviator Training, earning his “Wings of Gold” in May 2009 as an Unrestricted Naval Aviator.
+In December of 2010 LT Cox reported to Naval Air Station Pensacola, Florida to begin his Naval Aviator Training, earning his “Wings of Gold” in June 2012 as an Unrestricted Naval Aviator.

-His current qualifications include Helicopter Aircraft Commander, Crew Resource Management Instructor, Mission Commander, and Air Combat and Tactics Continuum Level 3 Airborne Tactical Officer.
-He has accumulated over 600 hours flying the SH-60B and MH-60R Aircraft with over 850 total hours of flight time.
-His personal awards include the Navy Commendation Medal and the Navy and Marine Corps Achievement Medal.
+His current qualifications include Helicopter Aircraft Command, Functional Check Pilot, Crew Resource Management Instructor, and Anti Surface Warfare Level 3 Mission Commander.
+He has accumulated over 600 hours flying in the MH-60s with 800 hours of military flight time and a total of over 1,100 flight hours.
+His personal awards include the Navy and Marine Corps Achievement Medal.